US Cash Products-Midwest gasoline markets pare gains

 U.S. GULF COAST <0#P-USG>

-Scheduling Cycle 48 61-grade ultra-low sulfur diesel was seen done at 1.25 and 1.40 cents over the September heating oil screen, down a quarter cent.
+Scheduling Cycle 48 61-grade ultra-low sulfur diesel was seen done at 1.25 cents over the September heating oil screen, down a quarter cent.

 Newly prompt Cycle 48 54-grade jet fuel was pegged at 5.25/6.25 cents over.